What is Option Trading

 ‘American options' are options that can be exercised on or before their expiry date at any time.
 'European options' are options that can be exercised only on the expiry date.

 It applies to the cumulative number of available positions on an options contract at any given point in time among all market participants.
 Open Interest becomes zero for a given contract after the expiration date.

-Options should not be difficult to grasp if the basic principles are understood.
-It can provide opportunities when used correctly and can be harmful when used incorrectly.
-If you're well versed in online trading options, there are sophisticated trading strategies in India such as a straddle, strangle, butterfly and collar that can be used to optimise returns.
+Options may seem like complicated derivative instruments, but they can prove to be quite useful financial instruments, providing you with the risk mitigation or the leverage that you need, while also protecting any downside risk.
+If you're well-versed in online trading options, there are sophisticated trading strategies in India such as a straddle, strangle, butterfly and collar that can be used to optimise returns.